Rodrigo-BR76/Rodrigo-BR76/README.md

 # ...
-- 👋 'Hi, I’m' **@Rodrigo-BR76** ';'
+- 👋 Hi, I’m **@Rodrigo-BR76** ;
-- 👀 'I’m interested in technologies, ...'
+- 👀 I’m interested in technologies, ...
-- 🌱 'I’m currently learning about everything..'
+- 🌱 I’m currently learning about everything..
-- 💞️ 'I’m looking to collaborate on ideas I want to leave recorded.'
+- 💞️ I’m looking to collaborate on ideas I want to leave recorded.
-- 📫 'How to reach me, will be around here!'
+- 📫 How to reach me, will be around here!

 ---

 > .
 >> ..